 When every level of an organization is engaged and invested, a company can truly move forward and join “industry 4.0.”
-The following are necessary focus areas for successful integration of smart manufacturing principles and solutions.
+The following are necessary focus areas for the successful integration of smart manufacturing principles and solutions.

 Manufacturers that want to establish a culture of innovation must first realize the value of every employee.
 Implementing advanced technologies that can take over mundane tasks and enable employees to function at their highest levels enables these same employees to create high-quality goods more efficiently, boosting overall productivity and enhancing the bottom line.

 Advanced technologies and connected “smart” solutions that empower employees with data-driven insights to make real-time decisions feed organizational agility.
-An agile organization is a profitable organization able to quickly adapt to shifting consumer demand, or fluctuating material and product specifications.
+An agile organization is a profitable organization able to quickly adapt to shifting consumer demand or fluctuating material and product specifications.

-Smart manufacturing requires managers to create and coach effective teams, ensuring departments work together, collaborating to quickly solve problems and make decisions when problems or abnormal conditions arise.
+Smart manufacturing requires managers to create and coach effective teams, ensuring departments work together, collaborating to quickly solve problems, and make decisions when problems or abnormal conditions arise.
 Functioning teams must understand production and profit goals to make decisions that are best for the organization.
 Effective teams can avoid line shutdowns, reduce production lag times, speed time-to-market, and cut costs.

-Smart manufacturing need smart leaders that connect and motivate employees and teams, helping everyone adjust to change, understand the organizational vision, and feel empowered to play their vital part in the “new way of doing business.”
+Smart manufacturing needs smart leaders that connect and motivate employees and teams, helping everyone adjust to change, understand the organizational vision, and feel empowered to play their vital part in the “new way of doing business.”
 Connected leaders engage employees to help reconfigure production lines, workspaces, and more to most effectively incorporate new, digital technologies and solutions.

 Without connected leaders, collaboration fails, and cohesion between human capital and technology cannot effectively occur.
 Constant communication and a transparent coaching attitude in the C-Suite can determine the success or failure of a truly modern plant.